 Because the symptoms of hyponatremia can vary so much from person to person, your doctor will probably order blood and urine tests to confirm the diagnosis.
 She may ask you about your medical history and then do a physical examination.
 But she’ll need to see your test results to make sure you have hyponatremia.

 Since so many different things can cause hyponatremia, your treatment depends on the cause.

 If your doctor thinks you drink too much water, you may need to cut back.
 If you take diuretics, your doctor may make a change in your treatment so the sodium in your blood can go back to a normal level.

-If your hyponatremia came on suddenly and it’s severe, you may need to get fluids by IV so that you can get sodium quickly.
+If your hyponatremia came on suddenly and it’s severe, you will need emergency treatment to improve the sodium level and monitoring to make sure that it happens safely.
 You may need to stay in the hospital and have:

 There are several ways you may be able to prevent hyponatremia:

 If you have a condition that can lead to low blood sodium, like adrenal gland insufficiency, make sure you get it treated.

 Know the symptoms of hyponatremia.
 Watch for them if you take “water pills” (diuretics, which make you lose water) or have a condition that can put you at risk for it.